OCA/currency/currency_rate_update/README.rst

 Configuration
 =============

-To configure the module, go to *Accounting > Configuration > Multi-currencies > Rate Auto-download* and create one or several services to download rates from the Internet.
+To configure the module:
+1. Go to *Invoicing > Configuration > Rate Auto-download* and create one or several services to download rates from the Internet.

-Then, go to the page *Accounting > Configuration > Settings* and, in the section *Multi Currencies*, make sure that the option *Automatic Currency Rates Download* is enabled.
+2. Go to the page *Invoicing > Configuration > Settings* and, in the section *Multi Currencies*, make sure that the option *Automatic Currency Rates Download* is enabled.

-In developper mode, in the menu *Settings > Technical > Scheduled Actions*, make sure that the action *Currency Rate Update* is active.
+3. In developper mode, in the menu *Settings > Technical > Scheduled Actions*, make sure that the action *Currency Rate Update* is active.
 If you want to run it immediately, use the button *Run Manually*.

 This module is compatible with OCA module 'currency_rate_inverted' also found in OCA/currency repository, that allows to maintain exchange rates in inverted format, helping to resolve rounding issues.